Contact us for bookings & inquiries - 7 days a week - 0800am to 8.00pm - P: 0434 803 687

 The grade of Coxswain which has been newly established is known as Coxswain (Grade 2 NC) Certificate and will allow you to:

 - Be in command of a vessel under 12 metres in length, which does NOT carry passengers and has a diesel engine capacity of <100 kW (135hp) or unlimited outboard engine capacity in smooth or sheltered waters, or within 3nm of a parent vessel in the EEZ or within 3nm from the shore base or aquaculture lease.
 (Examples may be Survey or Research vessels, vessels conducting mooring servicing, Pilot vessel, Lines Boats, vessels operated by Maritime authorities such as Boating Service Officer (BSO) vessels, Police vessels, Customs and Fisheries patrol vessels, commercial divers, Surf Club and/or Sailing club vessels etc

 If you wish to work as a GPH, or General Purpose Hand, as the position is officially known, and be part of the competent crew on board a commercial vessel under 80 metres in length you need to enrol in the GPH Course so please click Here

 To understand the depth of knowledge required of a Coxswain (Grade 2 NC) and Coxswain (Grade 1 NC) please download this document.

 Regardless of which certificate you intend applying for there are basically 4 requirements to obtaining a Coxswain Certificate:

 - Completing a compulsory Coxswain training course

-- Providing evidence of sea service (boating sea service can be up to 100% of recreational activity)
+- Providing evidence of sea service (this can include boating sea service of up to 100% of recreational activity)

-- Completion of a task book (optional)(These are designed to be completed if you wish to claim a reduction of sea service hours) and
+- Completion of a task book (optional)(To be used if you wish to claim a reduction of sea service hours - See right hand side link) and

 - Pass a final assessment by the regulator